ruyd/Concentrate/README.md

 # Concentrate

-Reading a lot and/or studying on YouTube without Premium?
+Reading a lot and or studying a bit on YouTube without Premium?

 Me too but its incredibly hard with all the advertising competing desperately for your atention, out of necessity, this add-on was born.
 I really hope it helps your studies and peace of mind.